-The opening page of the February 1953 Newsletter reads: “All the World Loves a Picture…” With this caption and the photograph of a veiled Indian woman, the W.H.O. announced its visual strategy.
-It was a powerful message signalling that the veil of tradition and religion was not the veil of ignorance.
+The opening page of the February 1953 Newsletter reads: “All the World Loves a Picture” (Figure 9.6).
+With this caption and the photograph of a veiled Indian woman, the WHO announced its visual strategy.
+It was a powerful message signaling that the veil of tradition and religion was not the veil of ignorance.
 In an accompanying editorial, the organization made it clear that photographs and films would become “the most useful tool of education” and would prove “of enormous value to the United Nations and its Special Agencies in making their work understood by the man in the streets.”
-The editors announced that the following issue of the Newsletter would contain a special picture-supplement.
+The editors announced that the following issue of the Newsletter would contain a special picture supplement.
 The topic would be the latest advances made in the care of premature babies.
 This supplement would be the first of a series intended for wall display in schools and institutions and as an aid to lecturers and discussion groups.

-If humanitarian narratives faded away over time, photographs remained the preferred means of expression of the official magazine of the W.H.O.
+If humanitarian narratives faded away over time, photographs remained the preferred means of expression of the official magazine of the WHO.
 Photographs allegedly told the truth; they gave incontrovertible evidence of the progress made.
 They stood as perfect companions to articles and captions, although sometimes they altered the meanings of the narrative, adding ambiguity or blurring the lines of the organization’s policies.
-In the end, if “all the world loves a picture” and if a picture – as the W.H.O. leaders and editors believed – was worth a thousand words, it was equally worth relying on good photographers, such as the Magnum boys.
+In the end, if “all the world loves a picture” and if a picture – as the WHO leaders and editors believed – was worth a thousand words, it was equally worth relying on good photographers, such as the Magnum boys.
 Through their pictures they could keep the promise of development alive; a single shot could capture the dream of humanity achieving the utopian objective of better health for everybody, everywhere.

-Fig. 9.1: David Seymour: “The Baby Born Too Soon” in WHO Newsletter, February 1953.
-Several photos of different sizes and shape from the Premature Baby Series.

-Fig. 9.2: “The Magic that is Wrought by One Shot of Penicillin,” WHO Newsletter, October 1955, front cover.

-Fig. 9.3: Three Faces of Ede Nwaegbo.
-World Health, May-June, 1957.

-Fig. 9.4 “Pipeline to Prosperity,” WHO Newsletter, May 1954, front cover.

-Fig. 9.5 “The Girl from the Forest,” WHO Newsletter, February-March 1955, p.
-4. At the center of the page is the doctor who came by dug-out canoe to Sarawak where the organization assisted in a malaria pilot project.
-The heroic aspect of the journey is suggested in the textual description of the “force of the wide, strong river.”
-The team, entirely composed of men, encountered “the girl from the forest”: “deep into the dense forest bordering the Baram River in Sarawal filtered the news that doctors were visiting a longhouse of the riverside dwellers.
-This girl, receiving penicillin for a skin disease from a W.H.O. malaria team member, Dr. R.J.G.
-Hogg, had never before found herself under a roof.”
-In the excerpts of the field report local population are described with all the virtues of the bons sauvages including “instinctive” hospitality and being “naturally friendly.”
-The field report emphasized the doctors’ humanity for working long hours without taking a lunch break.

-Fig. 9.6 “All the World Loves a Picture,” WHO Newsletter, February 1953, front cover.
+WHO

-Chapter 10
+10

-“A” as in Auschwitz, “B” as in Biafra:
+“A” as in Auschwitz, “B” as in Biafra

 The Nigerian Civil War, Visual Narratives of Genocide, and the Fragmented Universalization of the Holocaust